-8 and 9 week Prenatal yoga courses
+8 week Prenatal yoga courses

 - Yoga Asana: learn a blend of movement and held postures that balance openness with strength and stamina, and help you feel comfortable in your changing body.

 - Pranayama: harness your energy through breath and awareness.
 Make breath your best friend so you really can just breathe your baby out!

 - Visualisation and Chanting: learn powerful yoga-based tools to help you stay focused and work with intensity in labour.

 - Restorative postures: discover the healing power of deep rest.

 - Guided Relaxation and Meditation: open to fully experiencing this moment, just as it is.